“Bretton ‘Mindful’ Photo walk”

-An umbrella term for an ongoing series of small-scale conceptual environmental art projects in development since 2015 responding to the therapeutic needs of nature reconnection in our urban world, in our ever growing concrete jungle.
+An umbrella term for an ongoing series of conceptual environmental art projects in development since 2015 responding to the therapeutic needs of nature reconnection in our urban world, in our ever growing concrete jungle.

-Different projects at different times.
+Different projects in different places.

 'Every piece is part of the Whole'